Current Members

 Dom Howes (2021-2025)

 Kate was born in Salford, Manchester and completed her MChem in Chemistry at Manchester Metropolitan University, graduating in 2020.
-For her final year project, Kate worked on synthesising models of amavadin to better understand the biological function of the complex within the funghi, Amanita Muscaria.
-During her time at MMU, Kate enjoyed competing in Trampolining, running the chemistry society and also carrying out a summer research project under Dr Mark McLaughlin.
-After graduating, she worked at Reckitt's as an analytical assistant on the brand Mucinex for two years, focusing on analysing novel dosing formats using HPLC methods.
-Kate began her PhD at Loughborough in October 2022 to develop existing MRI contrast agents, with environmental responsive polymers.
+For her final year project, Kate worked on synthesising models of Amavadin, to better understand the biological function of the complex within the funghi, Amanita Muscaria.
+During her time at MMU, Kate enjoyed competing in Trampolining, running the Chemistry Society and also carrying out a summer research project under Dr Mark McLaughlin.
+After graduating, she worked at Reckitt's as an analytical assistant on the brand Mucinex, focusing on the analysis of novel dosing formats using HPLC methods.
+Kate began her PhD at Loughborough in October 2022 to develop existing MRI contrast agents, with pH responsive polymers.